-Table 15 shows the mean score for wellbeing indicators as measured by the Annual Population Survey.
-Figures appear similar to the England means for life satisfaction and
+Table J15 shows the mean score for wellbeing indicators as measured by the Annual Population Survey (APS).
+Figures appear similar to the England means for life satisfaction and happiness.
+Bedford Borough shows a noticeably lower average for 'worthwhile' but also for 'anxiety'.

-Table 15: Mean wellbeing scores by metric, 2021
+Table J15: Mean wellbeing scores by metric, 2021